LorenzoDOrtona/Progetto_HCI/README.md

 # ZoneFlow

-ZoneFlow is a prototype designed to help students discover and access public study spaces in their city, both individually and as a group.
+ZoneFlow is a service designed to help students discover and access public study spaces in their city, both individually and as a group.
 Developed as a Human–Computer Interaction (HCI) course project by a team of seven, ZoneFlow aims to reduce overcrowding in libraries and study rooms by offering smart search, filtering, and scheduling features.

 ## Table of Contents